Attention: service-driven people who want to help end homelessness

 Freedom Calendar

 Plenty of room inside!
-Comfy, with a full size twin mattress.
+Comfy, with a standard twin size mattress, power strip, air conditioning, heating.

 Freedom Calendar